UBC-iGEM/internal-wiki-2023-24/src/description.md

 3. What is the project explained in a detailed manner?

 ## Project Summary
-Solution: Enhance DNA storage process with improved synthesis and storage semantics:
+Solution: Enhance DNA storage process with improved synthesis and storage semantics

 1. The expression of thermostable TdT with E. Coli, and automation of optimal reaction conditions for free-running synthesis
 2. Implementation of block based storage semantics using arbitrarily long primers and update system via. versioning and patches.
 (15)